Commit like a librarian.

 π The stage skill

-/coding:stage commits the current session’s work, and only the current session’s work.
-The skill makes Claude:
+current task’s work, and only the current task’s work.
+The skill makes the

 - Partial-stage the mixed files